-All employees have responsibility under health and safety legislation.
+The Head has the overall responsibility for Health & Safety.
+However all employees have responsibility under health and safety legislation.
 These include:

-- Taking reasonable care of their own health and safety and that of others who may be affected by what they do or do not do. - Not interfering with or misusing anything provided in the interests of health, safety and welfare. - Using all equipment safely. - Reporting situations to the Head, Bursar or Governing Board, which may present a serious and imminent danger. - Reporting shortcomings in Health and Safety arrangements.
+- Taking reasonable care of their own health and safety and that of others who may be affected by what they do or do not do. - Not interfering with or misusing anything provided in the interests of health, safety and welfare. - · Using all equipment safely. - Reporting situations to the Head, Bursar or Governing Board, which may present a serious and imminent danger. - Reporting shortcomings in Health and Safety arrangements.